Boot-Team-7/project_1_materials/README.md

 - Affordability is important.
 - Open to living with or without roomates.
 - Most of his friends and family live in Georgia, but he's open to moving to another state.
-- Wants to feel safe
+- Wants to feel safe.
 - Paul is a homebody - but he wants to make sure there's things to do whenever he feels like getting out of the house!

 ## Data Team: